vvaquero/fastai_docker/README.md

 ## Setup

 1\.
-Got to the folder when you want to work and define your code and data paths where you would like to have the persistent files:
+Go to the folder when you want to work and define your code and data paths where you would like to have the persistent files:

 ```
 CODE=$(pwd)/code